Crassula atropurpurea (Haw.) D.Dietr.

 Crassula atropurpurea var. atropurpurea, Crassula clavifolia, Crassula micrantha, Crassula smutsii, Globulea atropurpurea, Globulea clavifolia

-Crassula atropurpurea is a small, succulent perennial, up to 2 feet (60 cm) tall, with leaves evenly spaced along erect stems.
-The leaves are succulent and partially waxy to the touch.
+Crassula atropurpurea is a small succulent with leaves evenly spaced along erect stems.
+It grows up to 2 feet (60 cm) tall.
+Leaves are fleshy and partially waxy to the touch.
 They are obovate-linear in shape and flushed purple, especially in summer.
-The creamy-yellow flowers are produced early spring on long flowering spikes.
+Flowers are creamy-yellow and appear on long spikes in early spring.

 USDA hardiness zones 9b to 11b: from 25 °F (−3.9 °C) to 50 °F (+10 °C).